astronomer/docs/astro/manage-connections-variables.md

 #### Benefits

-- If you user `.env` file for local Airflow and your local metadata database is corrupted or accidentally deleted, you still have access to all of your connections and variables.
+- If you use an `.env` file for your local Airflow environment and your local metadata database is corrupted or accidentally deleted, you still have access to all of your connections and variables.
-- You can export environment variables from local Airflow to Astro using the Astro CLI.
+- You can export environment variables from a local Airflow environment to Astro using the Astro CLI.
 See [Import and export connections and variables](import-export-connections-variables.md#environment-variables).
-- In case you want to override variables in the Airflow UI, Airflow variables set in environment variables take precedence over Airflow UI variables.
+- You can override Airflow variables set in the Airflow UI.
 See [Environment variable priority](environment-variables.md#environment-variable-priority)
-- On Astro, you can create your connections and variables as environment variables from the Cloud UI.
-See [use environment variables](environment-variables.md#set-environment-variables-in-the-cloud-ui) for more details.
+- You can create your connections and variables as environment variables from the Cloud UI.
+See [Use environment variables](environment-variables.md#set-environment-variables-in-the-cloud-ui).
 - Environment variables marked as **Secret** are encrypted in the Astronomer control plane.
 See [How environment variables are stored on Astro](environment-variables.md#how-environment-variables-are-stored-on-astro) for details.
 - This approach limits the number of open connections to your metadata database, especially if you are using your connections and variables outside of task definitions.